djubara/Challenge-20-React-Portfolio-Dia-Jubara/README.md

   > ## Installation

   1. Clone Repository.
-GitHub repo contains application code
+GitHub repo contains the application code.
-  2. Deploy the application to Render to get a live URL with build scripts
+  2. Deploy the application to Render to get a live URL with build scripts.

   > ## Usage